-- Verifiable from the subrecipient's records - Not included as a contribution for any other Federal Funds - Necessary and reasonable to accomplish the project's goals - Allowable charges - Not paid by the applicant from Federal or State funds received under another assistance agreement - Included in the budget approved by CJCC - In accordance with all other Federal and State requirements
+- Verifiable from the subrecipient's records - Not included as a contribution for any other Federal Funds - Necessary and reasonable to accomplish the project's goals

+- Allowable charges - Not paid by the applicant from Federal or State funds received under another assistance agreement - Included in the budget approved by CJCC - In accordance with all other Federal and State requirements

-Please note: Per the VOCA Fix to Sustain the Crime Victims Fund Act of 2021, CJCC will initiate blanket match waivers for all victim service providers during the FY2023 VOCA grant period, October 1, 2023 - September 30, 2024.
+Per the VOCA Fix to Sustain the Crime Victims Fund Act of 2021, CJCC per its discretion, will initiate blanket match waivers for all victim service providers during the FY2024 VOCA grant period, October 1, 2024 - September 30, 2025.
+PUBL027.PS (congress.gov).